movinalot/azure-202-advanced/content/4_Chapter-Four/4_3-confirm-vnet-to-vnet.md

 To be part of and Azure Virtual WAN, Azure Virtual Networks need to be connected to the Azure Virtual WAN Hub.
 Prior to VNETs being connected to a VWAN, virtual machines in the VNET will route their traffic based on Azure default routing, user defined routing in Azure Route Tables, or Routes advertised by the Azure Route Server.

 Two "Spoke" VNETs have been deployed in the Azure environment, each with a Spoke virtual machine (VM).
-The Spoke VNETs just stand-alone VNETs whose VMs cannot communicate with each other without setting up, VNET Peering and Routing.
+The Spoke VNETs are just stand-alone VNETs whose VMs cannot communicate with each other without setting up VNET Peering and Routing.

 Determine that the Spoke VMs cannot communicate with each other.